VisualPHPUnit/VisualPHPUnit/README.rst

 Version Information
 -------------------

-Current stable release is v1.3.2, last updated on 30 April 2011.
+Current stable release is v1.4, last updated on 22 May 2011.

 Feedback
 --------